COVID-19 FAQs: Information about coronavirus (COVID-19)

 COVID-19 is spread through respiratory droplets that can be created when someone coughs or sneezes.
 A cloth mask keeps those droplets from traveling through the air.

 A: When possible, distance yourself from others.
 This includes utilizing home delivery/online ordering whenever possible and keeping 6 feet of physical distance between you and from others.

-In addition, the World Health Organization (WHO) reminds all people to follow “respiratory hygiene,” meaning if you sneeze or cough, do so into the crook of your elbow to stop expelled droplets from traveling into the air.
 All people should be mindful of hand washing or using alcohol-based hand sanitizer regularly as proven ways to reduce chances of becoming infected

 A: COVID-19 has caused illness ranging from mild upper respiratory symptoms (like a cold) to causing death.
 COVID-19 is considered a widespread outbreak and has been declared a pandemic by the World Health Organization (WHO).
 While many people with the virus will experience cold-like symptoms, others (with or without pre-existing conditions) will have severe respiratory failure or death.
 COVID-19 is a risk to everyone.

 If you have other questions concerning COVID-19 or about LVHN services, please call 888-402-LVHN (5846).